Sabine Schmitz: South African Touring Car Championship

 Schmitz, competing under her married name of Sabine Reck, contested the 1995 AA Fleetcare Super Touring Championship, driving an E36 BMW super touring car for BMW SA Motorsport alongside teammates Deon Joubert and Shaun Van Der Linde.

 Despite high expectations, Schmitz did not find success in the South African championship.
 She was consistently outqualified and outpaced by Joubert and Van Der Linde, both of whom had extensive experience of the race tracks on which the series was run.
-A mid-season crash involving Toyota driver Mike White at Killarney during an open practice session resulted in neck injuries and a damaged right knee, forcing her to sit out three consecutive race meetings.
+A mid-season crash involving Toyota driver Mike White at Killarney during an open practice session resulted in neck injuries and an injured right knee, forcing her to sit out three consecutive race meetings.

 At the end of the 1995 season, Schmitz finished last in the Class A points standings, with no race wins, pole positions or fastest laps.
 She did not return for the 1996 season.